mechtester/randomquestions/README.md

 Download the sample Excel template [here](https://github.com/mechtester/randomquestions/raw/main/Sample%20Template.xlsx) to see the required format for uploading questions and answers.

-Download the sample Question Answers [here](https://github.com/mechtester/randomquestions/raw/main/Sample%20Questions%20Answers.xlsx) to see the required format for uploading questions and answers.
+Download the sample Question Answers [here](https://github.com/mechtester/randomquestions/raw/main/Sample%20Questions%20Answers.xlsx) to see testing.

 ## Technologies Used